fastrgv/SliderPuzzles/README.md

 ### For Maximal Enjoyment...
 Keyboard setup can be very important for playability.
 You should have a very short key-delay and fast repeat rate setting when running the arcade games.
 The normal settings are fine for puzzles.

-Screen setup is important, too. **Terminal size required:**
+Screen setup is important, too...

+**Terminal size required:**

 	* 60x25

-It is recommended to resize your terminal window, per the above table; then enlarge the font until the window just barely fits your computer screen.
+It is recommended to resize your terminal window; then enlarge the font until the window just barely fits your computer screen.

 ===========================================================================